 More of the same bombarded me.
 The cold, stark machines of John Foxx’s 1980 “Metamatic” album; “Fade to Grey” by Visage.
 By the time I saw the frontman with half a hair cut singing “Love Action” on Top of the Pops I was into it hook, line and sinker.
 (Phil Oakey, The Human League).

 It became goodbye ’70s rock band conventions and forward into a brave new synthpop mania I possess as strongly as ever today.
 My erstwhile bandmates took a dim view of my new found enthusiasm and we soon parted ways.

 Depeche Mode, with Alan Wilder, nailed it for me once and for all.
 This was it, this was the future, my future.

 I bought up synths I could hardly play or afford.
 Drum machines and sequencers I could hardly programme.
 With these I formed Strange Silence with Glaswegian singer Stephen Beckett.
 We experimented and frantically wrote songs so we could gig Melbourne clubs.
-One of these songs, “Walk On Water” I re-recorded in 2017 for my nineth Alien Skin CD album, 1980 REDUX.
+New Romance: 1984 is the album I released in 2020 featuring songs we wrote and performed in that early era.

 Some shows were what fond memories are made of.
 Others narrowly avoided blood shed.
 Synth lovers became a target for rock-bred red-necks after a show.
 We were always cautious leaving a venue after a gig late at night.